open-quantum-safe/liboqs-java/README.md

 ## Pre-requisites
-liboqs-java depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library (i.e. using ninja install with -DBUILD_SHARED_LIBS=ON during configuration).
+liboqs-java depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library (i.e. using `ninja install` with `-DBUILD_SHARED_LIBS=ON` during cmake configuration).

 ## Contents